boboququ/CSLTL/README.md

 ### Running in Discord

-If you wish to run Tangybot in a Discord server, you will need the following:
+If you wish to run TangyBot in a Discord server, you will need the following:

 * A Discord client ID.
 * A Discord bot token.

 1. Set the environment variables for the bot's token and client id.
 Similar to above, this is done via `export DISCORD_CLIENT_ID=YOUR_BOT_ID` and `export DISCORD_TOKEN=YOUR_BOT_TOKEN`.
 2. Test the bot by running `python discord_bot.py file`.
-You should see the bot reply with `Tangy Bot Start` and you should be able to invoke TangyBot in Discord.
+You should see the bot reply with `TangyBot Start` and you should be able to invoke TangyBot in Discord.
 Test it out by typing (in a channel the bot can access) `@TangyBot lookup 839` to try and look up the University of Michigan again.

 ### Using AWS Backend